-ASN cannot support this measure as written as data do not support initiating statins in prevalent dialysis patients.
+ASN cannot support this measure as written as data does not support initiating statins in prevalent dialysis patients, agreeing with NQF that this measure should be fully developed before it is reconsidered.
 This is stated in the recent KDIGO clinical practice guideline and the US National Kidney Foundation KDOQI commentary on this guideline.
 ASN supports this measure for non-dialysis CKD patients, but feels strongly that viewing populations as homogenous in these measures is inappropriate, particularly when well-conducted randomized clinical trials have shown negative results.